dev-ideausher/node-starter-template-v2/README.md

 - You have to save the .env file locally with required variables mentioned in config/config.js
 - If you don't use any or specific microservice then please remove their validation & cancel their export from config/config.js, otherwise app won't run.

-_Codebase should be a graden where you can move around easily and peacefully._
+_Codebase should be like a graden where everyone can move around easily and peacefully._

 **_HAPPY CODING..._**